 Several years ago, a roofing contractor was working on the manufacturing facility of a Campbells Soup factory in Northwest Ohio when a small fire started in the canning department.
 The sealing joints near the roof access soon caught on fire, creating a lot of soot.

 Since their assets were at stake, this factory needed restoration services immediately.
-Cousino Restoration was called and worked around the clock.
+Cousino Restoration & Environmental was called and worked around the clock.
 Cousino set up scaffolding, cleaned the products, machinery and the structure itself.
 To avoid cross-contamination, Cousino set up cells around each piece of equipment.

 50 people were onsite the entire time, working in 12-hour shifts for four days.

 After a week, everything was cleaned and the $150,000 job was completed successfully.
 Campbells Soup went back to business as usual.